ryugo417/ryugo417.github.io/detail/papers/text-to-image/TACGAN.md

 ### 4.How did they verify it?

-It valid ont the Oxford-102 dataset, comparing with three state-of-the-art approaches (StackGAN) using inception score (IS) and  Multi-Scale Structural Similarity (MS-SSIM) as evaluation metrics.
+It valid on the Oxford-102 dataset, comparing with three state-of-the-art approaches (StackGAN) using inception score (IS) and  Multi-Scale Structural Similarity (MS-SSIM) as evaluation metrics.

 It show slightly better result to those of other state of the art model.